GridProtectionAlliance/go2cs/docs/README.md

 This will convert Go code to C#.
 You can then build and run both the Go and C# versions and compare results.

 > **Debugging with Visual Studio:** After running the `deploy-gocore.bat` script you can run conversion code from within Visual Studio by right-clicking on the go2cs project, selecting "Properties" then clicking on the "Debug" tab.
 In the "Application arguments:" text box you can enter the command line test parameters, e.g., `-o -i -h C:\Projects\go2cs\src\Tests\Behavioral\ArrayPassByValue`.
-When the active solution configuration targets "Debug" you can run go2cs project to convert Go code, then run converted code.
+When the active solution configuration targets "Debug" you can run the go2cs project to convert Go code, then run converted code.

 ## Installation